Social Media Marketing Today: Who is actually making money with it?

 And we sure as heck aren't going to write a business plan with its 87 pages, 187 footnotes, 45 charts, a table of contents and an appendix along with a 5 year earnings projection and ROI calculations.
 (How's that forecasting working out for you on that business plan you created back in 2008, huh?)

-Today, the entrepreneur is either catapulted to her zenith or to her death by an extension of Moore's law, a 51-year old discovery first documented by Gordon E. Moore, the co-founder of Intel.
+Today, the entrepreneur is either catapulted to her zenith or to her death by an extension of Moore's law, the 1965 concept first postulated by Gordon E. Moore, the co-founder of Intel.

 How often do you think that Moore's law applies to the quantity and severity of critical issues you must manage, navigate and juggle just to keep that entrepreneurial spirit with no user's manual alive?